Iowa Hawkeyes football: Rivalries

+Illinois

+The series dates back to the first meeting in 1899 and has been played 79 times.
+When the Big Ten split into non-geographical "Leaders" and "Legends" divisions in 2011, The Illini and Hawkeyes were placed in opposite divisions and weren't designated as protected annual cross-divisional so the series became intermittent again.
+However, in 2014, the conference scrapped that divisional format in favor of a more geographically friendly "East" and West" divisional arrangement.
+In so doing, the Big Ten placed both Illinois and Iowa in the West division which revived the annual rivalry once again.

+Perhaps the 1952 game is the most notable matchup in the history of the football rivalry.
+Illinois won 33–13, but the game is more known for egregious Hawkeye penalties, angry Iowa fans throwing apples at Illini football players and a punch thrown between players on both teams that lead to the Big Ten suspending the series indefinitely.
+The conference would not lift the indefinite suspension until 1967, the longest break in the history of the football rivalry.

 Iowa State

 Iowa plays Iowa State annually for the Cy-Hawk Trophy, which began in 1977.
 The teams' first meeting was in 1894.
 The teams quit meeting after the 1934 season until they renewed their rivalry in 1977.
 It was in 1977 that the tradition of the Cy-Hawk Trophy began, when the Des Moines Athletic Club donated a trophy dedicated to the rivalry.
 It was quickly dubbed the "Cy-Hawk Trophy".
-Iowa leads the trophy series 30–14, and the overall series 46–22 through the 2021 season.
+Iowa leads the trophy series 31–17, and the overall series 47–25 through the 2025 season.
 The game is currently held in early September near Patriot Day.

 Minnesota

 Iowa plays Minnesota annually for the Floyd of Rosedale, which is Iowa's oldest trophy game that began in 1935.
 The teams' first meeting was in 1891.

 Floyd of Rosedale was created in 1935 after Minnesota Governor Floyd Olson bet a prize pig that the Gophers would win the game, a goal which the Gophers would accomplish that year.
 After the death of the pig, its image was cast in bronze, and the Floyd of Rosedale trophy was created.
-Iowa leads the trophy series 43–42–2 while Minnesota leads the overall series 62–51–2 through the 2021 season.
+Iowa leads the trophy series 46–43–2 while Minnesota leads the overall series 63–54–2 through the 2025 season.

 Nebraska

 Iowa plays Nebraska annually for the Heroes Trophy, which began when Nebraska joined the Big Ten Conference in 2011.
 Since the inauguration of the series as a conference game, the game has been played on the Friday following Thanksgiving.
-Iowa leads the trophy series 8–3, while Nebraska leads the overall series 29–20–3 through the 2021 season.
+Iowa leads the trophy series 10–4, while Nebraska leads the overall series 30–22–3 through the 2024 season.

 Wisconsin

 Iowa has played Wisconsin for the Heartland Trophy since 2004.
 The teams' first meeting was in 1894.
-Wisconsin leads the trophy series at 10–6 and the overall series 49–44–2 through the 2021 season.
+The trophy series is tied 10–10 and Wisconsin leads the overall series 49–48–2 through the 2025 season.